bcervantes-keedio/kloudsense/README.md

 ### DC/OS (D2IQ)
 #### Data Collected
 KloudSense can collect data from DC/OS usage metrics, DC/OS components logs, and running containers logs.
-All these information is stored in CrateDB for analytics.
+All this information is stored in a CrateDB for analytics purpose.

 #### Analytics
-Currently are in development some predictive models, metrics monitoring and anomalies detection for detect possible future errors and determine the cause of them.
+Currently are in development: predictive modelling, metrics monitoring and anomaly detection for detect possible future errors and determine the root causes.

 #### Storage
-The program can store as much information in its database as its storage can support.
-For this, CrateDB is used as the main database of the platform.
-This can store the information in a distributed way and keeping several copies to guarantee the availability of the collected data.
+Kloudsense can store as much information in its database as it is allowed to.
+Therefore, CrateDB is used as the main database of the platform.
+CrateDB can store this information in a distributed way, keeping several copies to guarantee the availability of the collected data.

 #### Visualization
-KloudSense works with Grafana to create custom panels to graphically represent the state metrics of the current cluster.
+KloudSense works with Grafana to create dashboards  enabling graphical representation of the current state of the cluster.

-#### Alerting
+#### Alerts
-Alerting rules can be defined in Prometheus.
-When any alert fires, Prometheus can send this information to the rules engine to begin their evaluation and alert somebody with Alertmanager.
+Alerts can be defined in Prometheus.
+When any alert triggers, Prometheus sends this information to the rules engine to begin their evaluation and alert the users with Alertmanager.

 ### Cloudera